bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: your_app.example.com
 ```

-Once you've [verified the payload](#decode-and-verify-the-jwt) and [identified the requesting user](#work-with-payload-claims), handle any business internal to your app, such as removing the user's data from your app's database.
+After you [verify the payload](#decode-and-verify-the-jwt) and [identify the requesting user](#work-with-payload-claims), handle any business internal to your app, such as removing the user's data from your app's database.
 You do not need to send a response.
+If you do not write a handler for the `GET /remove_user` endpoint, BigCommerce will still revoke the user's access to your app in the store control panel, but your app will not know that.
 ## Decode and verify the JWT

 BigCommerce's payload JWTs implement the JWT-JWS specification that the [IETF's](https://www.ietf.org/) open standard [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515) defines.
 The `signed_payload_jwt` is composed of three distinct **base64URL**-encoded strings concatenated with the `.` character.